-The consultant team conducted an extensive public input process to ensure that everyone who wished to share their input for the future of parks and recreation in Indianapolis had an opportunity to do so.
+The consulting team conducted an extensive public input process to ensure that everyone who wished to share their input for the future of parks and recreation in Indianapolis had an opportunity to do so.
 This comprehensive approach will aid in establishing a better understanding of the current state of the Department and determining priorities for the future.
 The process included:

 - Community listening sessions

-- Community user groups
+- Community user groups •

+- Multilingual focus groups

 - Visits to local schools

 - Key Leader interviews

 - Key stakeholder meetings

-- Multilingual focus groups

 - Staff group discussions

 - Surveys for youth and adults in English and Spanish

-- ADA Accessible and multilingual project website
+- ADA accessible and multilingual project website